 All gay sex convictions to be pardoned in plan to ‘right wrongs of the past’

-Pardons scheme to be expanded to include all convictions for consensual homosexual activity under now-abolished laws
+Pardons scheme to be expanded to include convictions for consensual homosexual activity under now-abolished laws

 Any conviction that was imposed on someone purely due to consensual homosexual activity under now-abolished laws will be included in a scheme aimed at “righting the wrongs of the past”, the home secretary is set to announce.